hindu-comm/mail_stream_indology/2015/03/Katyayanas_vaartika-/71__Richard_Salomon.md

 On 3/25/2015 5:35 AM, Dominik Wujastyk wrote:
 > I
-> ​'ve fetched Pathak and Chitrao from the DLI and uploaded it to
+> 've fetched Pathak and Chitrao from the DLI and uploaded it to
 > archive.org
 > <https://archive.org/details/5990010905076WordIndexToPaniniSutraPathaAndParisistasVidyanidhiSiddheshvarshastr>.
-> ​
+>
-> ​  I've also made an entry at OpenLibrary.
+>   I've also made an entry at OpenLibrary.
 > <https://openlibrary.org/books/OL25663324M/>  I'll probably rename the
 > archive.org <http://archive.org> file in due course - it's label is much
 > too long.
 When I've done that, I'll also update the link from
-> OpenLibrary. ​
+> OpenLibrary.
 >
 >
-> ​Best,
+> Best,
-> Dominik​
+> Dominik
 >
 >
 >